lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

  Depending on the size of buffered data to transmit, the UE might be instructed to deploy the connected mode transmissions instead, limiting and controlling the DoNAS transmissions to predefined thresholds and a good resource optimization balance for the terminal and the network.
 The support for mobility of DoNAS is present but produces additional overhead.

-### NB-IoT Channels
-(Rule ID on L2)
-The channel between the Device and the MME is open during the negotiation of the channel, during this process, the context is initialized.

-TBD

 ### Static Context Header Compression